jon424/web-dev-resources/README.md

-# 🖥️ Web Dev Resources 🌎🌏🌍
+# 🖥️ Web Dev Wiki 🌎🌏🌍
 ## 🙋 What is this?
-This is a markdown file containing resources for various topics in web development.
+<i>Web Dev Wiki</i> is a markdown file containing resources for various topics in web development.
 There are links to helpful articles/repos, code snippets, and images to help you become a better developer.

 ## 🕮 How To Use
 Simply browse the table of contents below to access available resources for a variety of topics in web development.